seejohnrun/seejohnrun.github.io/_posts/2012-02-14-ruby-tricking-your-mind.markdown

   _syntaxhighlighter_encoded: '1'
   dsq_thread_id: '576442448'
 ---
 Sometimes when programming, we trick our minds into thinking something is somethat it clearly isn t.
 One really good case of this is Ruby <code>||=</code>.
-We like to think of it as  set something if it doesn t have a value  - which is certainly not what it means (and not what it should mean).
+We like to think of it as  set something if it doesn't have a value  - which is certainly not what it means (and not what it should mean).

 Slow your mind down and consider this gotcha that will getcha every time: